 Puligny was one of two villages (along with Chassagne) which gained permission in 1879 to hyphenate the name of its most famous vineyard, Montrachet, to its own.

-These legendary wines are supported by a host of fabulous Premier Cru vineyards which can reach Grand Cru quality.
-Brimming with flavour and intensity, Le Cailleret and Les Pucelles, which both lie across the road from Le Montrachet, are prime candidates, along with Les Demoiselles, Les Combettes and Folatières.
+These legendary wines are supported by a host of fabulous Premier Cru vineyards capable of reaching Grand Cru quality.
+Brimming with flavour and intensity, Le Cailleret and Les Pucelles (which both lie across the road from Le Montrachet) are prime candidates, along with Les Demoiselles, Les Combettes and Folatières.

 Sandwiched between the larger Chassagne and Meursault, Puligny produces wines that are more striking than any in the Côte d’Or, portraying a floral elegance alongside a stylish, steely concentration.
 They are very different to Meursault: more refined and delicate, and less rich.

 Village level Puligny-Montrachet from top growers can be very good indeed, but is all too often unexciting and disappointing.
-Grand Crus normally need at least 8 years before they can be broached, and last for 20 or more.
-Premier Crus should generally be drunk between 5 and 15 years of age; village wines from 3 to 10.
+Grands Crus normally need at least eight years before they can be broached, and last for 20 or more.
+Premiers Crus should generally be enjoyed between five and 15 years of age; village wines from three to 10 years.

 100 hectares of Premier Cru vineyards (17 in all).
-Best vineyards include Les Demoiselles, Le Cailleret, Les Pucelles, Les Combettes, Les Folatières.
+The best vineyards include Les Demoiselles, Le Cailleret, Les Pucelles, Les Combettes, Les Folatières

-Recommended Restaurant: Le Montrachet (excellent cuisine and good wine list; also a hotel).
+Recommended Restaurant: Le Montrachet (excellent cuisine and good wine list; also an hotel)